Never event

 A never event is the "kind of mistake (medical error) that should never happen" in the field of medical treatment.

 According to the Leapfrog Group never events are defined as "adverse events that are serious, largely preventable, and of concern to both the public and health care providers for the purpose of public accountability."

-A 2012 study reported there may be as many as 1,500 instances of one never event, the retained foreign object, per year in the United States.
-The same study suggests an estimated total number of surgical mistakes at just over 4,000 per year in the United States; however, these statistics are extrapolations from small samples rather than actual event counts.
+A 2012 study reported there may be as many as 1,500 instances of one never event, a retained foreign object, per year in the United States.
+The same study suggests an estimated total of surgical mistakes at just over 4,000 per year in the United States, but these statistics are extrapolations from small samples rather than actual event counts.

 United States

 A list of events was compiled by the National Quality Forum and updated in 2012.

 The NQF’s report recommends a national state-based event reporting system to improve the quality of patient care.